-- Type of Litter Box – some cats like a lidded box, while others prefer the wide open spaces of the non-lidded box.
+- Type of Litter Box – Some cats like a lidded box, while others prefer the wide open spaces of the non-lidded box.
 Also choose a box that is appropriate for the size of your cat.
-A tiny Munchkin or Singapura may do well with a small box, but a Rag Doll or Pixie Bob will need much more room to maneuver inside.
-If his rear end hangs over the side when he is standing in it, then the box needs to be larger.
+A tiny Munchkin or Singapura may do well with a small box.
+A Rag Doll or Bengal might need much more room to maneuver inside.
+If his rear end hangs over the side when he is standing in it, the box needs to be larger.

-- Box Placement – placement of the box can be almost as important as the box and litter itself.
+- Box Placement – Placement of the box can be almost as important as the box and litter itself.
 Putting the boxes in highly trafficked areas with no privacy will almost guarantee a problem.
-A nice quiet corner that is easily accessible to your cat with no obstacles preventing easy access (and escape) is the best bet for box placement.
+A nice quiet corner that is easily accessible to your cat with no obstacles preventing easy access (and escape) is best.

-- Cleanliness of Litter – perhaps the most significant of all, a cat box must be scooped and cleaned daily.
-I also own a cat sitting company, and I have seen countless people who do not even own a scooper!
-Letting the debris build up for days before tossing it all and starting fresh out does NOT make for a clean box.
+- Cleanliness of Litter – Perhaps the most significant of all, a cat box must be scooped and cleaned daily.
+I once owned a cat sitting company, and have seen many people who do not even own a scooper!
+Letting the debris build up for days before tossing it all does NOT make for a clean box.
 Think of it this way: how do you feel when you use an outhouse?
 ‘Nuff said!

-Now that you have (hopefully) pinpointed your cat’s specific problem and know why he pees on everything, the next step is not only to correct the problem, but to also break your cat’s habit of eliminating on your bed (or other naughty no-no places).
+Now you have (hopefully) pinpointed your cat’s specific problem and know why he avoids the litter box.
+The next step is not only to correct the problem, but to also break your cat’s habit of not using his box.

 Here are some simple steps to help break the cycle:

-- Go to the Vet – get that clean bill of health from your veterinarian to be sure there is no underlying medical reason for his pooping behavior.
+- Go to the Vet – Get that clean bill of health from your veterinarian.
+Make sure there is no underlying medical reason for his pooping behavior.
 And if there is, you and your vet can work together to correct it.

-- Resolving the Emotional Issue – if there is no medical issue, then resolving the issue triggering your cat’s pooping behavior is the next step.
+- Resolving the Anxiety Issue – If there are no medical issues, resolving the issue triggering your cat’s pooping behavior is the next step.
 If it’s litter box related, make whatever changes are necessary.
-Placement, box type, litter substance, or cleanliness, make those essential changes to create a litter box your cat will find appealing.
+Placement, box type, litter substance, cleanliness… Make those essential changes to create a litter box your cat will find appealing.
 If it’s stress related, pinpoint the sources of stress.
-Does your cat need more playtime and one on one time with you, do you need to add more cat trees and places for him to act like a cat, or if he is new to your household perhaps he just needs more time to settle in and adjust to everything, and to you.
+Does your cat need more playtime and one on one time with you?
+Do you need to add more cat trees and places for him to act like a cat?
+Or if he is new to your household, perhaps he just needs more time to settle into your home.

-- Make the No-No Place Unappealing – if it’s your bed, or other no-no place, your kitty has been pooping in, make that place unpleasant for him to be in.
-On the bed, you can place scents such as peppermint or orange, or even a jar of vapo rub may do the trick.
-If scents don’t help, use of a sound-producing scat mat or an air blaster that will have your cat avoiding the area at all costs!
+- Make the No-No Place Unappealing – Make the place where kitty has been pooping unpleasant for him.
+You can place scents such as peppermint or orange peels.
+If scents don’t help, use of a sound-producing scat mat or an air blaster.
+That will have your cat avoiding the area at all costs!

-- Bribery – whenever you see your cat using his litter box, give him lots of praise and perhaps a yummy goodie.
+- Rewards – Whenever you see your cat using his litter box, give him lots of praise and a yummy goodie.
 He will get the message that he has done something to please you, and that he gets a reward for it, too!

-Follow these simple steps, and it won’t be long before you and your cat can once again snuggle together in the bed, without finding any unpleasant surprises under the covers!
+Follow these simple steps, and it won’t be long before you and your cat can again snuggle together in the bed.
+And without finding any unpleasant surprises under the covers!